Last updated: May 6, 2026

 What programs a senior can apply for through the portal

 New Mexico makes this simpler than many states.
-The current HCA 100 Application for Assistance covers several major programs older adults use most often.
+The current HCA 100 application covers several major programs older adults use most often.
 That means a low-income senior can often start in one place instead of guessing which office comes first.

 Quick facts:

-- Best immediate takeaway: One New Mexico application can open the door to food, medical, Medicare cost help, energy help, and some cash assistance.
+- Best immediate takeaway: One New Mexico application can start food, medical, Medicare cost help, energy help, and some cash assistance screening.

 - Major rule: New Mexico says SNAP and TANF applications and renewals require interviews.
-Most medical assistance categories do not.
+Most medical assistance categories do not require the same SNAP interview step.

 - Realistic obstacle: Older forms still show HSD and yes.state.nm.us, while the current portal is YES.NM.GOV.

-- Best next step: Gather ID, income proof, Medicare cards, housing bills, and medical expense records before you begin.
+- Best next step: Gather ID, income proof, Medicare cards, housing bills, utility bills, and medical expense records before you begin.

 YES.NM.GOV and the YesNM mobile app